psrc/itm-tutorial-git/04-changes.md

 The two moons may be a problem for Wolfman
 But the Mummy will appreciate the lack of humidity
 ~~~

+Now let's use the command `git diff` to see a line-by-line breakdown of the changes that Git sees in the file.
+Where `git status` will show you what files have changed and/or been staged since your last snapshot, `git diff` will show you what those changes actually are, line by line.
+It's a good follow-up command to `git status`.

 ~~~ {.bash}
 $ git diff
 ~~~